David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Oct.
 16, 2007:** Vietnam was elected for the first time as a non-permanent member of the UN Security Council (2008-2009 term).
 *   **May 2008:** Upgraded relations to a Comprehensive Strategic Partnership with China.
 *   **Sep.
 30, 2009:** Quan Ho Bac Ninh Folk Songs were recognized by UNESCO as a heritage.
+*   **Oct.
+1, 2009:** Ca trù was recognized by UNESCO as an Intangible Cultural Heritage in Need of Urgent Safeguarding.
 *   **Aug.
 1, 2010:** The Central Sector of the Imperial Citadel of Thang Long was recognized by UNESCO as a heritage.
 *   **Oct.
 1 - 10, 2010:** Organized the Grand Celebration of the 1000th Anniversary of Thang Long - Hanoi.
+*   **Nov.
+16, 2010:** The Giong Festival at Phu Dong Temple and Soc Son Temple was recognized as a Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
+*   **Jun.
+27, 2011:** The Ho Dynasty Citadel was recognized as a World Cultural Heritage Site.
 *   **Nov.
 24, 2011:** Xoan Singing of Phu Tho was recognized by UNESCO as a heritage.

 ### **Period of Legal Consolidation, East Sea Tensions, and Environmental Fluctuations** (2011 - 2016)